How to Calculate Capital Gains Tax on Property in Australia Easily

 Step 1: Checking the Property's Cost Base

-Some financial terms are used in the cost base calculations; let me make it more transparent for you by bifurcating the same.
+Some financial terms are used in the cost base calculations; let me make these clearer by breaking them down.

-• Purchase Price: The actual/total price you paid at the time of buying the property.
+• Purchase Price: The total price you paid for the property.

-• Acquisition Costs include stamp duty, legal fees, and property inspections.
+• Acquisition Costs: Stamp duty, legal fees and inspections.

 • Improvement Costs: Any renovations or structural upgrades.

-In short, the cost base is the sum of the purchase price, acquisition costs, improvement costs, and holding costs of your property.
+In short, the cost base is the sum of the purchase price, acquisition costs, improvement costs and holding costs.

 Step 2: Calculating the Property's Sale Price

-Step 3: Let’s Subtract the Cost Value of Property from the Sale Price
+Step 3: Subtract the Cost Base from the Sale Price

-To find your capital gain, subtract the cost base from the sale price.
+To find the capital gain, subtract the cost base from the sale price.

 Case 1: Applying the 50% Discount